Skip to Content

 Our camping spot at Sage Creek Campground

-There is not much here, just a circular dirt road surrounding a grassy area with one dump toilet.
+There’s really not much going on a Sage Creek campground.
+It’s just a circular dirt road surrounding a grassy area with one dump toilet.
 Look for numbers on wooden poles to secure your spot.

 Can’t find a campground?
-Use our exclusive 30 day free trial of The Dyrt PRO to find both free and paid campsites near Badlands or use Dyrt Alerts to snag a spot at a sold out campground nearby.
+Use our exclusive 30 day free trial of The Dyrt PRO to find both free and paid campsites near Badlands or use Dyrt Alerts to snag a spot at sold out campgrounds.

 Cooking gear and lights inside tent sage creek campground badlands